11 Best Places to Visit in Skopje | Top 11 Must See Attractions of Skopje, North Macedonia

 Karpoš's Rebellion Square is situated opposite to Square Macedonia on the other side of the Vardar River, where one can find the sculpture with a fountain modeled on Phillip II of Macedon (Alexander the Great's father); though formally named the ‘Warrior.’

-At the northeast side of the Karpoš's Rebellion Square, there's another fountain with a set of sculptures representing the Mothers of Macedonia.
+At the northeast side of the Karpoš's Rebellion Square, there's another fountain with a set of sculptures supposedly representing Olympias, the mother of Alexander the Great.
+Olympias is shown in four different positions as a mother - pregnant, nursing baby Alexander, holding Alexander in her arms, and making young boy Alexander sit on her lap.

 Mother Teresa was born in Skopje under the name Anjeze Gonxhe Bojaxhiu, and that's why Macedonians think she is from there, even though her mother is from Kosovo, father Vlach, and not Albanian, as the other side claim.
-They placed a monument and a memorial at the place where she was baptized in Skopje.
+They placed a monument and a memorial at the place where she was baptized in Skopje (and not where she was born, which’s coming next in the article).
 On the other side, Albanians, after the erection of the monument to this particular saint in Skopje, protested the inscription in English and Macedonian because they consider Mother Teresa to be Albanian, and she never declared herself as Macedonian.
 However, Mother herself solved these quarrels very peacefully during her lifetime - "By blood, I am Albanian, as a citizen I am from Skopje.
 By nationality, I am from India.
 By religion, I am Catholic.
 I belong to the world by my calling.
 With my heart, I belong to Jesus."

 At the memorial of Mother Teresa in Skopje, there is showcased the entire life of Mother Teresa with innumerable references of my city Kolkata (previously known as Calcutta), India, the epicenter of Mother Teresa's lifetime work based on which she received the Nobel Peace Prize twice and the site of the Missionaries of Charity, a Roman Catholic (Latin Church) religious congregation established in 1950 by Mother Teresa, now known in the Catholic Church as Saint Teresa of Calcutta whose members must adhere to the vows of chastity, poverty, obedience, and the fourth vow, to give "wholehearted free service to the poorest of the poor."
 Mother Teresa started it for taking care of the leprosy patients, to begin with, and today Missionaries care for refugees, former prostitutes, the mentally ill, sick children, abandoned children, lepers, people with AIDS, the aged, and convalescent (however, there are some criticisms around religious conversions).
 It was very pleasing to see Mother's journey from Skopje to Kolkata and her oath to serve the needy, which she did to her best.